toast92/adventuretime/README.md

 ```

  The last challenge now was to find the property (character) with the highest score (answers).
 Once again Google helped me with this and I found the solution of keeping a variable with the higest score and name, which allowed me to update it while looping over all answers.

+ ## Launch 2.0

+ I decided to add pictures to the results so the user can easily put a face to the name.
+Popular websites with quizzes (*cough* BuzzFeed *cough*) usually add this detail and honestly I like it and wanted to have it for my quiz too.
+My first activity was to find some appropriate pictures of the characters in the quiz.
+After that I added all the pics to my html document and using CSS I made them hidden.
+After that, how to unhide them depending on the end result?
+I created an object to store all these images for easy reference.
+So, as the noob that I am I started writing a super long if/else statement that worked only if there was a valid result, and that wasn't a good solution.

+ After thinking some more, looking through my code and having a short yet pleasant discussion with my boyfriend I noticed I could just make use of naming the properties of my new "pictures" object the same as the one for my "answers" object and then just return the key.

+ ## Launch 3.0

+ At this point I was pretty proud of what I had done but still, how can I make this better/faster/prettier?
+There was one thing bugging me.
+Why do I have 2 separate pages?
+And so with my newly acquired knowledge of methods which get elements by class I created a simple yet efficient function which hides and unhides certain elements of the quiz!